Roco-scientist/NGS-Barcode-Count/README.md

 # NGS-Barcode-Count
 Fast and memory efficient DNA barcode counter and decoder for next generation sequencing data.
 Includes error handling and a sequencing quality filter.
 Works for DEL (DNA encoded libraries), high throughput CRISPR sequencing, barcode sequencing.
 If the barcode file is included, the program will convert to barcode names and correct for errors.
 If a random barcode is included to collapse PCR duplicates, these duplicates will not be counted.
-Parsing over 400 million sequencing reads took under a half hour with 8 threads and around 2GB of RAM use.<br>
+Parsing over 400 million sequencing reads took under a half hour with 8 threads and around 2GB of RAM use.

 For DEL analysis, a companion python package was created: [DEL-Analysis](https://github.com/Roco-scientist/DEL-Analysis)

 Multithreaded and low resource use.
 Uses one thread to read and the rest to process the data, so at least a 2 threaded machine is essential.
 This program does not store all data within RAM but instead sequentially processes the sequencing data in order to remain memory efficient.

 Error handling is defaulted at 20% maximum sequence error per constant region and barcode.
 This can be changed through CLI arguments.
 The algorithm fixes any sequenced constant region or barcode with the best match possible.
 If there are two or more best matches, it is not counted.

 Filtering by read quality score is also an option.
 If used, each barcode has its read quality average calculated and if it is below the set threshold, the read is not counted.
 The algorithm is defaulted to not filter unless the --min_quality argument is called.
 See fastq documentation to understand read quality scores.
 The scores used are after ascii conversion and 33 subtraction.

 If there is a random barcode included, sequences with a duplicated random barcode are not counted.

 Inspired by and some ideas adopted from [decode](https://github.com/sunghunbae/decode)

 ## Table of Contents
 - [Installation](#installation)